Science and Business Professionals Present the Development of Bioeconomy and Life Sciences in Lithuanian Regions

 A virtual meeting with Marijampole took place on 12 November 2020.
 LBTA presented opportunities for the development of the bioeconomy in the region and together with representatives of Marijampolė Municipality and Enterprise Lithuania initiative “Spiecius” discussed further steps of cooperation.

 On 13 November 2020, LBTA organised a meeting with the College of Alytus.
 During the meeting, opportunities for bioeconomy development in Alytus region were presented, the establishment of Alytus STEAM Training Centre was discussed and further idea of cooperation between LBTA and Alytus College was put forward.

-On 17 November 2020, LBTA, together with the Ministry of Agriculture, organised a seminar on “Opportunities for the Development of Bioeconomy and Life Sciences in Panevezys Region”.
-During the event, Dalia Miniataite, the chief adviser of the Ministry of Agriculture of the Republic of Lithuania, presented the Lithuanian bioeconomy and potential of biomass resources.
+On 17 November 2020, LBTA, together with the Ministry of Agriculture of the Republic of Lithuania, organised a seminar on “Opportunities for the Development of Bioeconomy and Life Sciences in Panevezys Region”.
+During the event, Dalia Miniataite, the Chief Adviser of the Ministry of Agriculture of the Republic of Lithuania, presented the Lithuanian bioeconomy and potential of biomass resources.
 Representatives of LBTA presented the prospects for the development of the bioeconomy and biotechnological solutions.
-The event was attended by Mayor of Panevezys Rytis Mykolas Rackauskas, representatives of Panevėžys City and District Municipality, Panevėžys College, Panevėžys Chamber of Trade and Industry Crafts, Utena College, KTU, VDU, LAMMC representatives, regional companies.
-During the active discussion issues related to the development of the bioeconomy, cooperation of municipalities, business and scientific institutions with a view to empowering the potential in Panevėžys area.
+The event was attended by Mayor of Panevezys Rytis Mykolas Rackauskas, representatives of Panevėžys City Municipality, Panevėžys College, Panevėžys Chamber of Trade, Industry and Crafts, Utena College, KTU, VDU, LAMMC representatives, regional companies.
+During the active discussion, issues related to the development of the bioeconomy, cooperation of municipalities, business and scientific institutions with a view to empowering the potential in Panevėžys area were covered.